cmurabito/AD_Lab/README.md

 Then on the next screen we can configure how we want the machine installed.
 This is Hyper-V, and we are using the Server Evaluation .iso, so we will select .iso and specify our location and then continue until we finish.
 <img width="701" height="528" alt="Screenshot 2025-12-21 184017" src="https://github.com/user-attachments/assets/0da8744f-82c0-426f-af6f-13e904705c36" />

 The next step that we have to do is configure our networking.
-My idea for this is to have the server connected to the internet, as well as have an extra adapter for an internal network where a virtual Windows 11 machine can connect.
-We do this by creating an external adapter through the virtual switch manager, as well as an internal adapter and connecting both of them to our new virtual machine through it's network settings.
+My idea for this is to have the server connected to the internet, as well as have an extra adapter for an internal network where a virtual Windows 11 machine can connect.We do this by creating an external adapter through the virtual switch manager, as well as an internal adapter and connecting both of them to our new virtual machine through it's network settings.
 <img width="716" height="676" alt="Screenshot 2025-12-21 184106" src="https://github.com/user-attachments/assets/4d7e4bcf-6c4d-4a30-8112-2826741f4f0b" />
 <img width="714" height="681" alt="Screenshot 2025-12-21 200507" src="https://github.com/user-attachments/assets/f8ba9535-3d52-45bf-ada6-c4009c7f9f75" />
 <img width="708" height="678" alt="Screenshot 2025-12-21 200732" src="https://github.com/user-attachments/assets/1738b664-1ece-4f25-a87b-1a9fe397785d" />